-- 1) Confirm that the controller's power supply switch is OFF. - 2) Connect the T/B connector to the RS-422 (T/B) connector on the controller. - 3) Do not pull the cable with force or bend it excessively, as the cable could break or the connector could be damaged. - 4) Confirm that the [REMOVE T/B] switch on the side of the controller is not depressed (is projected). - 5) Set the T/B [ENABLE/DISABLE] switch to "DISABLE".
+- 1) Confirm that the controller's power supply switch is OFF. - 2) Connect the T/B connector to the RS-422 (T/B) connector on the controller. - 3) Fix the connector with the top and bottom screws so that it will not come off. - 4) Do not pull the cable with force or bend it excessively, as the cable could break or the connector could be damaged. - 5) Confirm that the [REMOVE T/B] switch on the side of the controller is not depressed (is projected). - 6) Set the T/B [ENABLE/DISABLE] switch to "DISABLE".